 You can find more items through a quick online search for anthropologists working in the private sector.
 You can also check out this page on the Minnesota State U at Moorhead website, http://web.mnstate.edu/robertsb/cultanthro.htm, which describes the value of a cultural anthropology degree.

 What are other reasons to study anthropology, at either the undergraduate or graduate levels?
-Please submit your suggestions to NAPA at firstname.lastname@example.org, or via the contact-us page on this website.
+Please submit your suggestions to NAPA at firstname.lastname@example.org, or via our contact us page.
 The authors of any reasons published will be acknowledged.